RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/advanced-cloud-native-services.md

 This will deploy both a PostgreSQL database and JBoss EAP, but it will not start a build for our application.

-Then open up the Monolith Overview page at

-`https://{{ OPENSHIFT_CONSOLE_URL }}/console/project/coolstore-dev/`
-and verify the monolith template items are created:
+Then open up the Monolith Overview page and verify the monolith template items are created:

 ![no_deployments]({% image_path no_deployments.png %}){:width="800px"}